juxor/afaq/markdown/append44.md

-Equally, there is a tendency of pro-Leninists to concentrate on the period between the two revolutions of 1917 when specifying what Bolshevism "really" stood for, particularly Lenin's book **State and Revolution**.
+Equally, there is a tendency of pro-Leninists to concentrate on the period between the two revolutions of 1917 when specifying what Bolshevism "really" stood for, particularly Lenin's book State and Revolution.
 To use an analogy, when Leninists do this they are like politicians who, when faced with people questioning the results of their policies, ask them to look at their election manifesto rather than what they have done when in power.
 As we discuss in [section 4](append41.html#app4) of the appendix ["What happened during the Russian Revolution?"](append41.html) Lenin's book was never applied in practice.
 From the very first day, the Bolsheviks ignored it.
 After 6 months **none** of its keys ideas had been applied.
 Indeed, in all cases the exact opposite had been imposed.
 As such, to blame (say) the civil war for the reality of "Bolshevik in power" (as Leninists do) seems without substance.
 Simply put, **State and Revolution** is no guide to what Bolshevism "really" stood for.
 Neither is their position **before** seizing power if the realities